-WRD has estimated it will need 101,400 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
+WRD has estimated it will need 91,200 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
 WRD purchases replenishment water from MWD member agencies and recycled water providers.
 These agencies set the price for the replenishment water that WRD buys for the spreading grounds, seawater barrier injection wells, and In-Lieu water when available.
 The cost for replenishment water is a direct pass-through from WRD to the water suppliers on WRD's replenishment assessment.
-For the recycled water source water to feed the ARC project and the Leo

-J. Vander Lans facility, the cost of that source water is part of the separate operations budget and are not part of the water purchase budget which is shown on Table 2.
+For the recycled water source water to feed WRD's ARC project and the Leo J. Vander Lans facility, the cost of that source water is part of the separate operations budget for those facilities and are not part of the water purchase budget which is shown on Table 2.

-Using currently available information and estimates for the cost of replenishment water to WRD in the ensuing year, the estimated cost of water is \$40,227,727, which is a 3.8% increase from the previous year.
+Using currently available information and estimates for the cost of replenishment water to WRD in the ensuing year, the estimated cost of water is \$34,132,691 which is a 1.1% decrease from the previous year (2018/19).
 Tables 1 and 2 provide a detailed breakdown of these costs.